zac7777/Entropy/Entropy/Sets/Spells/Illusion.md

 ---
 *A great beginner spell for early casters, harmless, fun, and with room to develop technique, well... harmless until students become creative*

+## Level 2
+#### Feign Strike
+*Contact, Martial, Common*

+##### Actions

+*False Attack:* 1 AP, you may activate any attack on a currently equipped weapon except it has no effect other than visually ( it doesn't deal damage or apply effects, but will trigger abilities of other creatures based on you activating an attack )

+---

+*Forced Image:* 4 AP, target creature within 20m activates any attack on a currently equipped weapon except it has no effect other than visually ( it doesn't deal damage or apply effects, but will trigger abilities of other creatures based on them activating an attack )

+---

+*Younger students see no value in not attacking, they have much to learn about tricking people*

 #itemSet #spells